Eliminate Eczema: An exhaustive Guide

 1. Simplify your skincare routine

 It's crucial to take care of your skin right now, as it may be damaged and more susceptible to harm.
 The best approach is to cleanse and moisturize twice a day, but if your skin is very irritated, once a day should be enough.
 As your skin gets better, you can switch to a morning and evening routine.
 Remember to use your hands to wash your face and gently dry it.
 Avoid harsh exfoliants or rubs.
 You can use a wash cloth for your body, but be gentle.
 Once your skin is healthy again, slowly introduce new products.
-Start with pure and organic Moringa oil by LISA NOTO, which will help soothe inflammation and protect your skin from further damage caused by the environment.
+Start with LISA NOTO's pure and organic Moringa oil, which will help soothe inflammation and protect your skin from further damage caused by the environment.

 1. Avoid food that irritates your digestive system